Shizuko Kasagi: Early life and career

 Shizuko Kasagi was born Shizuko Kamei (亀井 静子) on 25 August 1914 in Ōkawa District, Kagawa.
 Her parents were unmarried, and her father died the following year.
 At six months old, Kasagi was adopted by a friend of her mother's in Osaka.
 She started learning Nihon-buyō at the age of four.
 At 13, she joined the Shochiku Gakugeki Club (predecessor of the OSK Nippon Opera Company).
 She originally took Shizuko Mikasa (三笠 静子) as her stage name, but eventually changed the spelling to 笠置 シズ子.

 Kasagi got her big break in April 1938, when she moved to Tokyo to join the Shouchiku Kageki Dan.
 There she met Ryōichi Hattori, a composer signed to Nippon Columbia, who quickly recognized Kasagi's talent and went on to compose many songs for her, including "Sentimental Daina".
 According to Michael Furmanovsky of The Japan Times, their 1939 song "Rappa to Musume" was the first recording in Japanese music history to feature scat singing.
-However, during World War II, the Japanese government was cracking-down on Western music, and the vigorously dancing Kasagi received directives from authorities to stand still, no farther than 1 meter from the microphone.
+However, during World War II, the Japanese government was cracking down on Western music, and the vigorously dancing Kasagi received directives from authorities to stand still, no farther than 1 meter from the microphone.
 Additionally, Kasagi suffered the deaths of her adoptive mother and her younger brother during this time.
 In 1943, she began a relationship with Eisuke Yoshimoto, a Waseda University student nine years her junior.
 He was the son of Sei Yoshimoto, founder of the entertainment conglomerate Yoshimoto Kogyo, who strongly opposed the relationship.
 After the war, she learned she was pregnant in October 1946.
 However, Eisuke died from tuberculosis on 19 May 1947, weeks before Kasagi gave birth to their daughter Eiko on 1 June.
 The couple had talked of marriage and Kasagi retiring, but she decided to raise their child as a single mother and continue her career.
 She recorded "Tokyo Boogie-Woogie" just three months later.

-When released in January 1948, the upbeat and cheerful track became a hit amongst the Japanese people who were recovering after being defeated in the war.
+When released in January 1948, the upbeat and cheerful track became a hit amongst the Japanese people who were recovering after the nation's defeat in the war.
 Kasagi appeared in Akira Kurosawa's 1948 film Drunken Angel, performing the song "Jungle Boogie", the lyrics to which were written by the director.
 With further hits such as "Hey Hey Boogie", "Home Run Boogie" and "Kaimono Boogie", Kasagi was dubbed the "Queen of Boogie".

 By the early 1950s, her popularity was being eclipsed by that of Hibari Misora, who was at one point dubbed "Baby Kasagi" (ベビー笠置).
 In 1955, Kasagi began concentrating on her acting career.
 She announced her retirement from singing in 1957.